 Although you might be investigating problems with a single object, for example, a host system, the relationship map allows you to see the host in the context of parent and child objects.
 It also works as a hierarchical navigation system.
 If you double-click an object in the map, that object becomes the focus of the map.
 The available metrics for the object become active in the lower-left pane.

 You can also build your own set of metric charts.
 You select the objects and metrics that provide you with a detailed view of changes to different metrics for a single object, or for related objects over time.

 Where available, the All Metrics tab provides pre-defined sets of metrics to help you when looking at a specific aspect of an object.
 For example, if you have a problem with a host, access the most relevant information about the host by looking at the metrics displayed in the pre-defined lists.
 You can edit these groups of metrics, and create additional groups, by dragging and dropping metrics and properties from the All Metrics and All Properties lists.

-For more information about the metrics, refer to Metric, Property, and Alert Definitions.
+For more information about the metrics, refer to the Definitions for Metrics, Properties, and Alerts Guide.

 Where You Find the All Metrics Tab

 - In the menu, click Environment, then select a group, custom data center, application, or inventory object.